giellalt/giellalt.github.io/infra/infraremake/BuildingSpellingCheckers.md

-# Spellers in the Giella infrastructure
+# Spellers in the GiellaLT infrastructure

+Presentation at the
 University of Alberta, Edmonton, June 15 2015

+By:
 Sjur Moshagen, UiT The Arctic University of Norway